nyorain/vil/architecture.md

 Since DescriptorSet updates can be a bottleneck and are often done from multiple threads, we have a separate synchronization mechanism for that.
-Basically, all DescriptorSet state is moved into DescriptorSetState objects that implement copy-on-write when a state object has more than one reference (i.e. someone else is interested in the descriptor state at a specific time).
+Basically, we somewhat separate DescriptorSet handles and their state at a point of time.
+We can attach a DescriptorSetCow (copy-on-write) object to a DescriptorSet to make sure we can view its state at a current point in time later on, even if the DescriptorSet was destroyed or updated.

-Where needed, more fine-granular synchronization should be added as optimization in future.
+In general, we keep track of some connections between handles where performance allows it to make it possible to view them in the gui.

-In general, we keep track of some connections between handles and allow to view them in the gui.
-While the gui is rendered, it will lock the device mutex in many places.
+While the gui is rendered, it will lock the device mutex in many places when accessing these connections.

 In addition to the standard device mutex, there is also the device queue mutex, used to synchronize submissions to queues (since vulkan does not allow